-The mission of the RCMI Translational Proteomics Center (TPC) is to enhance the current capacity for biomedical research at the UPR-MSC.
-Loyda M. Meléndez, PhD, currently serves as Director of the Proteomics Service (PS) and Lead of the Research Infrastructure Core.
+The mission of the Translational Proteomics Center (TPC) is to enhance the current capacity for biomedical research in proteomics in Puerto Rico.
+Loyda M. Meléndez, PhD, currently serves as Director of the Proteomics Service (PS) and Leads the Research Infrastructure Core.

-- Integrate Genomics, Bioinformatics (Ingenuity Pathways), Metabolomics (INBRE), and Emergent Infectious Disease Cores with Proteomics Platform.
+- Integrate Proteomics with Genomics, Bioinformatics (Statistics and Ingenuity Pathways), Metabolomics, and Emergent Infectious Disease Cores.

-- Provide TPC services with new methodologies on quantitative proteomics such as: TMT labelling.
+- Provide new methodologies on quantitative proteomics such as: TMT labelling, phophoproteomics, and IP.

-- Promote validation strategies including: Imaging (Core in Neurobiology), ELISAs (TPC,TEID), and Kinetic assays (TPC, TEID).
+- Provide and integrate validation strategies with other cores including: Imaging (Core in Neurobiology), ELISAs (TPC,TEID), and Kinetic assays (TPC, TEID).

 - Provide workshops and trainings through the INBRE program and Increase users and visits to the TPC, as well as supported projects.